 If you look really closely at the bug on the left you would notice some subtle differences.

-2) Flies have rather large eyes which appear to cover most of their head and bees have a definite space between them.
+1) This bug only has one pair of wings where bees have two.2) Flies have rather large eyes which appear to cover most of their head and bees have a definite space between them.

 3) Right behind the fly's wings you will find halters or calypters.